 The Prolific 2303 works perfectly fine in Linux Mint.
 Yet, for some reason, Prolific says that some of these chips have reached the end of life and won't be 'supported' under Windows 8.
-Prolific suggests that you purchase an updated chipset:
+Prolific suggests that you purchase their updated chipset (PL2303HX Rev D):

-So, a few questions -- what is different about the newer chips that they *can* be supported in Windows 8, while the older ones can't?
-What has changed in Windows 8 that makes this support so different?
+So, what is different about the newer chips that they *can* be supported in Windows 8, while the older ones can't?
+What has changed in Windows 8 that makes this support different?

 Here's the yellow triangle with exclamation point that you'll see: